oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The ID is a simple label that provides for a wide range of numbering values, types, and schemes.
 Its value SHOULD be assigned and maintained by the original document issuing authority.
-It MUST be unique for that organization.
+It SHALL be unique for that organization.

 #emph[Examples 1:]#box()<document-property---tracking---id-eg-1>